UnownPlain/anthelion/CONTRIBUTING.md

 only when komac would otherwise analyze the wrong executable.

 Because an installer-derived version is unknown until komac downloads and analyzes the file, Anthelion cannot perform its normal version check first.
-Add `state` as a cheap upstream change token to avoid analyzing the same file on every scheduled run:
+In this case, add `state` as a cheap upstream change token to avoid analyzing the same file on every scheduled run:

 ```json
 "state": {